UK

 Council Tax changes

 Council Tax liability can change after a death (for example, if someone now lives alone, or if a property becomes empty during probate).
 Your local council is the decision-maker.
-Use your council’s website and ask for the bereavement/council tax team.

 Housing support

-If you rent and your income drops, support may be via Universal Credit housing costs (working age) or Housing Benefit (some cases), plus discretionary support depending on the council.
+If you rent and income drops, support may be via Universal Credit housing costs (working age) or Housing Benefit (some cases), plus discretionary support depending on the council.

 Practical move

-Document checklist (to get paid faster)
+Document pack (to get paid faster)

 - Bank account details for payments